 B2B Competitive Intelligence: Learn, Synthesize, and Adapt

-Experimentation has always been integral to the success of projects at Anthroware -- distilling insights from data to make good product decisions is the steel thread that touches everything we do.
+Experimentation has always been integral to the success of digital projects at Anthroware -- distilling insights from data to make good product decisions is the steel thread that touches everything we do.
 Data doesn't have feelings, it just shows you information about your landscape.